 Can we research origins of the need to feel important with the regular scientific methods?

 - It would be unethical to develop proof by depriving human children of their basic needs.

 - Would a survey of parents and other caregivers discover factual histories of how they treated their infants and young children?
 Good luck with that.

-- Could researchers use an approach such as the Early emotional experiences change our brains: Childhood maltreatment is associated with reduced volume in the hippocampus study, which used the Childhood Trauma Questionnaire and Adverse Childhood Experiences questionnaire?
+- Could researchers use the Childhood Trauma Questionnaire and Adverse Childhood Experiences questionnaires?
 Answers to these aren’t reliable self-reports of experiences during the 1,365 days from conception through age 3, which is when the need to feel important likely begins to develop.